SilkRose/Pony/stories/metal-magic/metal-magic.md

 She put both wires back and said, "We buy the insulated wire for 3.90 bits per pound."

 "The next bin over is cutoff ends to wires.
-The ends are what plug into electrical outlets, they typically have more plastic and other materials on them, so we buy them for a lower price of 3.10 per pound."
+The ends are what plug into electrical outlets, they typically have more plastic and other materials on them, so we buy them for a lower price of 3.10 bits per pound."

 She levitated out a few different plugs to show them: one with two blade style contacts and a round third, one with three curved blades that spun to lock the connection, and one with two flat blades, and L shaped blade, and a round one.